Children’s Consignment Sales

 Within a week of the last JBF sale that I did, I had a check for almost $400 in my hot little hands.
 Woo-hoo!
 I’ve been consigning both my things and my kids’ things for over a decade.
 And, I spent a few years working in a kids’ consignment store.
 So I’ve got all the best tips on how to make the most money consigning your stuff.

 Kids are expensive.
 When they are little, they outgrow things so quickly.
 When they are bigger their requests get more expensive.
-That’s why I’ve learned how to rock a consignment sale, both buying, and selling.
-I literally get hundreds of dollars back at each sale.
+I earn several hundred at each sale that I do.
 Also, I save hundreds on the things that my kids need.
-Hello-$5 Nike soccer cleats!
-Great find!
+Hello, $5 Nike soccer cleats!

 Consignment sales can be time-consuming.
 The trick is knowing what works so you can maximize your earnings with minimal efforts.